 Many hunters often get confused on a spotting scope's role in the hunt, but, it's actually very simple.

 If you are one of those hunters, say goodbye to remaining ignorant!
-In this spotting scope guide, you’ll learn how to set up, how to use a spotting scope and get some great tips on how to choose a spotting scope if you are in the market to buy.
+In this spotting scope guide, you'll learn how to use a spotting scope for shooting, how to set it up, and get some great tips on how to choose a spotting scope if you are in the market to buy.

 This should leave you knowing exactly how to use a spotting scope in every situation.
 But first, back to the role of the spotting scope in your hunt...